Andrea1999Broglia/ASTRID-reactor-fuel-pin-design/README.md

 # Introduction

-The	goal of	this project was to perform the preliminary design of a fuel pin	for	a sodium-cooled fast reactor.
+The	goal of	this project was to perform the preliminary design of a fuel pin	for	the  Advanced Sodium Technological Reactor for Industrial Demonstration (ASTRID).
 In particular, it was asked to:
 *   The	thickness	of	the	cladding,
 *   The	size	of	the	fuel-cladding	gap,